Euthalia lubentina: Description

-Female.
-Similar, paler.
-Upperside forewing: the transverse crimson bands in cell obscure with a broad black-bordered white band interposed, the discal series of white spots very large, very irregular in shape.
-Hindwing: the ground colour suffused with greenish blue on terminal posterior half of wing; markings similar to those of the male.
-Underside brown, the tornal half of the hindwing bluish green.
-Forewing: the markings as on the upperside with the addition of two small black spots at base and an obscure broad terminal pale band.
-Hindwing with four black-bordered transverse crimson spots at base in addition to the markings as on the upperside.
-Antennae, head, thorax and abdomen as in the male, but paler; the palpi beneath with a stripe of pink, the forelegs whitish.
+The female is similar, but paler.
+On the upperside forewing, the transverse crimson bands in cell are obscure with a broad black-bordered white band interposed.
+The discal series of white spots are large and irregular in shape.
+On the hindwing, the ground colour is suffused with greenish blue on the terminal posterior half of wing.

+The underside is brown, while the tornal half of the hindwing is bluish green.
+On the forewing, the markings are as on the upperside, but with two small black spots at the base and an obscure broad terminal pale band.
+The hindwing has four black-bordered transverse crimson spots at base in addition to the markings are as on the upperside.
+The antennae, head, thorax and abdomen are as in the male, but paler.
+The palpi beneath had a stripe of pink, while the forelegs are whitish.

 Distribution

-The lower foot-hills of the Himalayas from Haridwar to Sikkim, but recorded from Mussooree, at 10000 ft; Oudh; Bengal; eastward through Bhutan, Assam, Cachar to Myanmar, Teuasserim, Siam, Malay Peninsula and Sumatra.
-On continental India southward from Bombay.
+They inhabit the lower foot-hills of the Himalayas from Haridwar to Sikkim.
+They have been recorded at Mussooree, at 10000 ft; Oudh; Bengal; eastward through Bhutan, Assam, Cachar to Myanmar, Teuasserim, Siam, Malay Peninsula, Sumatra, and on continental India south of Bombay.